The Columbia Schizophrenia Research Center

 How long do the studies last?

-Our studies last anywhere from a few weeks to a year, depending on the study.
+Participation in our studies lasts anywhere from a few weeks to over a year, depending on the study.

 Can patients continue taking their current medication while participating in research?